 “So fantastic not to have to answer any support emails and know that they are being handled courteously and professionally.
 Plus all the little glitches in the website are taken care of - huge time waster for me now taken off my hands.
 Jeffrey is already an amazing asset to our business and I'm not sure how I coped without him.”

 — Karen Rudkin-Moody, Co-Founder, Ryan Moody Fishing and Hooked on Hinchenbrook Charters (The Virtual Hub client).

-Most of us did not start businesses only to end up working a JOB, yet many entrepreneurs struggle to get weekends off, or a decent holiday.
+Most of us did not start a business only to end up working a job, yet many entrepreneurs struggle to get weekends off, or a decent holiday.

-Our clients at The Virtual Hub are doing so, and are setting themselves up by having good systems in place while managing expectations with clients and team members.
+Our clients at The Virtual Hub are doing so, and are setting themselves up by having good systems in place while managing expectations with clients and members!